 - Big Unexpected Costs: Even in a fully renovated home, you need to expect the unexpected.
 Every owner of an old Toronto house has stories to share about unexpected surprises…sewage backup, flooded basement, leaky roof…

-- Renovations If you don’t buy a fully renovated house, expect to deal with bigger renovations.
-Updating kitchens, bathrooms, replacing electrical, upgrading plumbing, etc. – and you need to expect your renovation to be twice as expensive as you budgeted and take three times as long to complete (sad but true stats)
+- Renovations If you don’t buy a fully renovated house, expect to deal with bigger and more expensive renovations in a house than in a condo.
+Between unsexy upgrades like electrical, plumbing and roofing, to size and age differences between condos and houses, renovation costs can be quite different.
+Pro tip: expect any renovation to be twice as expensive as you budgeted and take three times as long to complete (sad but true).

-- Commuting – Condos tend to have some of the best locations in the city – and provide owners with the option of easy commutes to work and play.
+- Commuting – Condos tend to have some of the best locations in the GTA – and provide owners with the option of easy commutes to work and play.

 - $$$ and Location – It’s generally easier to enter the market via a condo purchase than a house – though houses can still be affordable first-time purchases if you move outside of the core downtown market.

-- Schools – Most schools are located in traditional residential areas with houses, so if you’ve got school-aged children, you’ll likely find getting to and from school easier from a house.
+- Schools – Most schools are located in traditionally residential areas where houses are more common than condos, so if you’ve got school-aged children, you’ll likely find getting to and from school easier from a house.

-- Condos generally come with amenities – from fully equipped gyms and pools to big screen theatres, party rooms and even bowling alleys.
-Yes, you’ll pay for these via your condo fees, but if you use them, it may be money well spent.
+- Condos generally come with amenities – from fully equipped gyms and pools to big-screen theatres, party rooms and even bowling alleys.
+Yes, you’ll pay for these amenities via your condo fees, but if you use them, it may be money well spent.

 - Freedom – owning a house means fewer (if any) issues with neighbours; no small-talk in the elevator; no rules and policies about the colour of your curtains or where you park your bike.